szabgab/slides/ansible-intro/intro.md

 ## Configuring Ansible basic files
 {id: conffiles}

-* inventory file
+* Inventory file

-This file describes the list of server and groups ansible is going to work on, our sample structure is going to be:
+This file describes the list of server and groups Ansible is going to work on, our sample structure is going to be:

 ```